PawPol/PyPortOpt/CONTRIBUTING.md

 * Do not add obvious comment to code.
 * Do not comment out code, just delete lines.
 * Write rigorous test cases and their explanation.
 * Use NumPy Docstrings for documentation.
+See this [example](https://numpydoc.readthedocs.io/en/latest/example.html).

 ## Submitting PRs